FredAmartey/GreatGreen/README.md

 # License
 Great-Green is open-source, available under the MIT License, promoting free and collaborative development and distribution.

-# Join the Movement
-Be a part of Great-Green's mission to transform desertified lands into thriving ecosystems.
-Your involvement can lead to a greener planet and a more sustainable future.

 # GreatGreen Object Model